 I used to “study” at La Jolla Shores on the weekends or watch the paragliders from the cliffs at Black’s Beach to take a break off campus.

 Ocean Beach is a great place to watch the sunset from the pier and meet all of the old hippies and stoners walking around.
 It’s also a popular place for surfers and skaters alike.

 Coronado and Solana Beaches are stunning.
 Mission Beach has the Belmont Amusement Park touching the sand.
 Del Mar’s Dog Beach is a great place to take the pooch.

-And, Torrey Pines State Reserve has one of the best hikes in view of the sunny coastline and golden cliffs.
+Lastly, Torrey Pines State Reserve has one of the best hikes with views of the sunny San Diego coastline and golden cliffs.
 The options are limitless, it would be a shame not to visit one of these beaches while you’re in San Diego.